 If the Services include the disclosure of survey respondent information pertaining to race, nationality, gender, or other protected category information, you agree to use this information only for lawful, non-discriminatory purposes in accordance with the advice of your counsel.

 You acknowledge and agree that we are not responsible for any liabilities arising from your violation of this Clause 7.1, and that your violation of this Clause 7.1 will constitute a breach of this Agreement.

 You are responsible for your conduct and the conduct of your Users.
-You must ensure that you and your Users do not:
+You must use commercially reasonable efforts to ensure that you and your Users do not:

 (a) misuse the Services by interfering with their normal operation, or attempting to access them using a method other than through the interfaces and instructions we provide;

 (b) circumvent or attempt to circumvent any limitations that Energage imposes on your account (such as any User limits in the Service Order);

 (c) probe, scan, or test the vulnerability of any Energage system or network, unless with prior written authorization of Energage;